-The USCIS policy manual for adjudicators defines Good Moral Character as “character which measures up to the standards of average citizens of the community in which the applicant resides.”
 Simply put, it means proving that you are an upstanding member of society.
 Practically speaking, demonstrating good moral character is not always so simple, even if you are a good person.
-There are many automatic bars found in the Immigration and Nationality Act that can disqualify an individual from demonstrating good moral character.
+Many automatic bars in the Immigration and Nationality Act can disqualify an individual from demonstrating good moral character.

 The following are examples of behaviors that might demonstrate a lack of good moral character:

-- Any crime against property or the Government that involves “fraud” or evil intent.
+- Any crime against property or the government involving “fraud” or evil intent.

-- Any crime against a person with intent to harm.
+- Any crime against a person with the intent to harm.

-- Two or more crimes for which the aggregate sentence was 5 years or more.
+- Two or more offenses for which the aggregate sentence was five years or more.

 - Violating any controlled substance law of the United States, any State, or any foreign country.